MA, BA (Hons), PGCE

 The second purpose is to provide a measure of your achievement, in the form of a mark or classification, at the end of a defined period of study, i.e. unit, level, or final award – Summative assessment.

-Graduates from a previous, similar course have gone on to work in a variety of creative industries, from international design agencies and motion graphic studios to book publishers and app developers.
+Graduates from our similar, previous courses have gone on to work in a variety of creative industries, from international design agencies and motion graphic studios to book publishers and app developers.
 They've filled roles such as junior designer at Penguin Random House and art director at AKQA Paris.
-Alumni from this previous course have also founded careers at:
+Alumni have also founded careers at:

 - BBC